Unveiling Environmental Sensitivity of Individual Gains in Influence Maximization: Introduction

 \section{Introduction}

-Information propagation over online viral markets has been booming in recent years.
-Due to the power of the “word-of-mouth” phenomenon, influence spread has been demonstrated necessity in fairly broad applications, such as social networks~\cite{chen2009efficient} and recommendations~\cite{coro2021link}.
-All those scenarios have the role of the influencer as well as followers, where massive followers receiving the message or accepting the suggestion of the former is hoped.
-In this sense, a scientific problem naturally comes--how to achieve maximum impact value through dissemination with a limited initial sample size (lower than a constant $K$).
-It is well-known as \textbf{I}nfluence \textbf{M}aximization (IM) problem ~\cite{kempe2003maximizing}.
-It contains a solid mathematical background related to maximum set covering problem~\cite{kempe2003maximizing}, and has been applied in many important scenarios such as network monitoring~\cite{wang2017real} and rumor control~\cite{zhang2019proactive}.
+Information propagation over networks has been booming in recent years.
+Due to the power of the "word-of-mouth" phenomenon, influence spread has been demonstrated as a necessity in various applications, such as viral marketing~\citep{chen2010scalable}, HIV prevention~\citep{wilder2018end} and recommendations~\citep{coro2021link}.
+The problem to select the seed set to maximize information spread is known as the \textbf{I}nfluence \textbf{M}aximization (IM)~\citep{kempe2003maximizing}.